 Weekly grocery shopping trips are best when you are buying mostly fresh food.
 Fewer preservatives and artificial ingredients means some foods can’t be stored for quite as long, but you can carefully plan out your budget, clip coupons and spend less each week to save money in the long term.

 Shopping becomes much easier when you have a list ready to go, divided into sections to make the experience quicker, and to make you less likely to splurge on food items you do not really need or want.
-Here are some examples of foods you would typically purchase on the Weight Watchers diet.
+Here are some examples of foods you would typically purchase on the Weight Watchers diet plan.

 You are pretty much free to choose whichever foods you prefer, since this diet does not restrict any foods or food groups.
 Calculate beforehand what each food item might “cost” in terms of points so you can avoid buying too much food, opening up the temptation to “overspend.”
+Keeping your food budget in check will help you achieve a Weight Watchers before and after you can’t help but share with the world.

 - Fresh fruit (grapes, bananas, apples, tomatoes, oranges, cantaloupe, berries)